Alfresco/docs-activiti-enterprise/docs/administrator/deploy/README.md

 	4. Select the users and/or groups that will have access to the application.

 		**Note**: Users require the [`ACTIVITI_USER` role](../identity/README.md#roles) in order to be assigned as a user to an application.

+		**Note**: Users and groups that are set as assignees or candidates of a [user task](../../modeling/processes/bpmn/user.md) are automatically added as users and cannot be removed.

 	5. Configure the details for any connectors defined in the process definitions:

 		* If you created the connector yourself, this will be the name of the connector and the URL of the image you published.